tomcarman/sfdx-raven/README.md

 A plugin for the Salesforce CLI built by Tom Carman.

-Mostly just quality of life automations/scripts to make recurring tasks less timeconsuming.
+Mostly just quality of life automations/scripts to make recurring tasks less time consuming.

 Slowly adding commands over time.
 See [Todo](#Todo) for whats likely coming next.